Categories

 Common reedbuck hunting is conducted near water as they are water-dependent and found where water is abundant.

 Common reedbuck will usually be found in pairs but can also be found in larger herds, particularly during the winter months.
+Hunting in small groups can increase the chances of a successful and less disruptive hunt.

 Reedbuck is best hunted in the early morning or late afternoon and often in tall grass.